Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 So we need to change the fail condition to be `(x "wrong password")` which means the transaction fails and the coin is not spent.

 If we're doing this then we should also change the `(i A B C)` pattern to `(a (i A (q .
 B) (q .
 C)) 1)`.
-The reason for this is explained in [part 3](/docs/deeper_into_clvm/).
+The reason for this is explained in [a later section](/docs/deeper_into_clvm/).
 For now don't worry about why.

 Here is our completed password protected coin: